jdi-docs/jdi-light/source/includes/_documentation.md

  |  |

 #### Multiple addons
-**Multiple addons** – Multiple add-ons are supported and can be mixed with checkbox and radio input versions.
+<a style="font-weight:bold" href="https://getbootstrap.com/docs/4.3/components/input-group/#multiple-addons" target="_blank">Multiple addons</a> are supported and can be mixed with checkbox and radio input versions.

 ![Multiple addons](../images/bootstrap/multiple_addons.png)